-Christmas is a wonderful time of year to visit Colonial Williamsburg, America’s largest interactive history museum, located just a few hours south of Washington.
+Christmas is a prime time of year to visit Colonial Williamsburg, America’s largest interactive history museum, just a few hours' drive south of Washington.
 In 2017, Architectural Digest called Colonial Williamsburg the best town in America for Christmas celebrations.
-The Christmas season comes to life with Colonial Williamsburg’s world-renowned holiday decorations and 18th century seasonal programming.
+The Christmas season comes to life with Colonial Williamsburg’s world-renowned holiday decorations and 18th-century seasonal programming.

-Sunday, December 4, 2016.
-Williamsburg welcomes in the Christmas season with candles, fireworks and music during an unforgettable night of fireworks and entertainment.
-The celebration begins in the late afternoon with a variety of entertainment that starts at 4:45 p.m. on multiple outdoor stages throughout the Historic Area.
+Williamsburg welcomes in the Christmas season with candles, fireworks, and music during an unforgettable night of fireworks and entertainment on Dec.
+3, 2017.
+The celebration begins in the late afternoon with a variety of entertainment that starts at 4 p.m. on multiple outdoor stages throughout the Historic Area.
 The Colonial Williamsburg Fifes and Drums provide 18th-century music appropriate to the season.

 Christmas Decorations at Colonial Williamsburg

 Traditional Christmas decorations include wreaths and swags using pine, boxwood, Fraser fir, magnolia leaves, assorted fruits and berries, and dried flowers.
 Residents of nearly 85 homes in the 301-acre Historic Area join in the holiday spirit each year by displaying additional decorations.
 More than 1,200 electric candles in the windows of buildings throughout the Historic Area are lit at dusk each evening during the holiday season.
-“The Christmas Decorations Walking Tour” takes a look at their work throughout December.
+The Christmas Decorations Walking Tour takes a look at their work throughout December.

 Colonial Williamsburg offers a wonderful selection of entertainment programs for the holiday season.
-Visitors of all ages will enjoy performances such as "Joy in the Morning," stories and songs that tell the story of the African-American experience in 18th-century Williamsburg; “Christmastide at Home,” (a journey back through time to experience Williamsburg Christmases of the past or walking tours such as the “Annual Christmas Homes Tour” (a tour of five private homes in the Historic Area not usually open to the public.
+Visitors of all ages will enjoy performances such as "Joy in the Morning," stories and songs that tell the story of the African-American experience in 18th-century Williamsburg; “Christmastide at Home,” a journey back through time to experience Williamsburg Christmases of the past; or walking tours such as the Annual Christmas Homes Tour, a walk through five private homes in the Historic Area not usually open to the public.

 Seasonal Programming for Kids

-Programs for the little ones in your family include dressing up for the holidays; 18th-century music, dance, storytelling and a puppet show; celebrating several religious traditions; singing carols; preparing for life passages and children’s moral education; participating in food preparation; leisure activities such as Loo (a popular card game) and introduction to British holiday traditions.
+Programs for the little ones in your family include dressing up for the holidays; 18th-century music, dance, storytelling, and a puppet show; celebrating several religious traditions; singing carols; preparing for life passages and children’s moral education; cooking; leisure activities such as Loo (a popular card game); and an introduction to British holiday traditions.
 Kids will receive a Kids Holiday Adventure Map, incorporating the various activities and programs they can experience with their family.

 Holiday Dining at Colonial Williamsburg

-Colonial Williamsburg operates four dining taverns in the Historic Area, each offering unique 18th century menus served in authentic colonial surroundings:
+Colonial Williamsburg operates four dining taverns in the Historic Area, each offering unique 18th-century menus served in authentic colonial surroundings.

 While visiting Williamsburg, be sure to visit Christmas Town at Busch Gardens.
-The amusement park is transformed into a Christmas wonderland, combining an immersive holiday experience with one-of-a-kind shopping and dining opportunities, all-new holiday shows and a spectacular light-dancing Christmas tree.
+The amusement park is transformed into a Christmas wonderland, combining an immersive holiday experience with one-of-a-kind shopping and dining opportunities, all-new holiday shows, and a spectacular light-dancing Christmas tree.